-What day do Buddhist go to temple?
-How does a Buddhist follower schedule their time?
-When praying, do they follow a specific routine?
+Specifically, we will explore the following questions: What day do Buddhists typically go to the temple?
+How do Buddhist followers schedule their time?
+And, do they follow a specific routine when praying?

 a) the new moon and b) the full moon.